A look ahead: Athens and UGA virtual events this week

 The campus and city news desks have compiled a list of virtual events going on throughout the upcoming week that are open to the public.
-The list features a virtual charity competition, a native plant sale and a stress relief workshop for international students.
+The list features a drive in movie, a panel about fact-finding with The Red & Black and a virtual concert.

 Follow the links for more information for any event.